AlexandreKavalerski/a-star-puzzle-solver/README.md

 **Return**
 > This method return an unidimensional array similar to this:
 > ```js
-> //Considering argument of example below
+> //Considering argument of example above
 > [1, 2, 3, 4, 5, 6, 7, 0, 8]

 ### convertArrayInState(arr)